Henderson, Colorado: History

+On August 29, 1872, the Island Station, Colorado Territory, post office opened.
+The post office later moved to the east side of the river, and on March 1, 1894, the post office name was changed to the Henderson, Colorado.
+The Henderson post office (ZIP code 80640) remains open today and serves both the unincorporated community as well as portions of the City of Commerce City and the City of Brighton.

 Geography

-Henderson is located at (39.921586,-104.868279).
 Henderson Island is today the site of the Adams County Regional Park and Fairgrounds.

 Current Day

 Along with a post office, a few buildings remain of old Henderson along Brighton Road north of 120th Avenue.
 The Henderson Congregation Church (now Henderson Community Church) which has been in existence for over 100 years, stands as one of the last remaining vestiges of historical Henderson.